Promoting cooperation between the two countries for a green energy transition

 - be cost efficient and financially sustainable after grant support

 - be examples of best practices and best available technologies (BAT)

 Funding for Technical Assistance (TA), also free standing, can be provided to different kind of projects including software services, legislation support and creation of funding instruments, knowhow, renewables, waste incineration etc. Funding can also be granted for expert services to support SAEE.
-Specifically, Projects eligible for funding of TA and consultancy projects have to:
+Specifically, projects eligible for funding of TA and consultancy projects have to:

-- be transformative, demonstrative and innovative
+- be transformative, demonstrative and innovative,

-- increase investor confidence in energy sector
+- increase investor confidence in energy sector, and

-- support ratification of clean energy policies
+- support ratification of clean energy policies.

-Procurement is to be tied to Finnish content, meaning that each project must have a Finnish interest in the form of consulting, supplies or investment.
+Each project must have a Finnish interest in the form of consulting, supplies or investment.
 The level of the Finnish content is at least 30% of the total value of the project.
 The consultants selected shall be mainly firms registered in Finland.
 Procurement related to the activities to be funded shall be carried out in accordance with Nefco Procurement Guidelines of 12 December 2013.